Opinion | Biden just fired a warning shot at Mitch McConnell and Republicans

 How Democrats might get to reform

-Adam Jentleson, a former senior Senate aide who has written a good book on the need for Senate reform, notes that when former Senate Majority Leader Harry M. Reid nixed the filibuster on judicial nominees in 2013, it only came after a long process of extensive GOP obstruction.
+Adam Jentleson, a former senior Senate aide who has written a good book on the need for Senate reform, notes that when former Senate majority leader Harry M. Reid (D-Nev.) nixed the filibuster on judicial nominees in 2013, it only came after a long process of extensive GOP obstruction.

 “A change of this magnitude only happens if it’s helped along by structural shifts in the way people are approaching politics,” Jentleson told me.
 “In 2013, it was unrelenting Republican obstruction over years that made change inevitable.”

-Jentleson said the same is happening now, but faster, because many Democrats came into this Congress expecting a repeat of 2009.
+Jentleson said the same is happening now, but more quickly, because many Democrats came into this Congress expecting a repeat of 2009.
 We’ve also had years of public debate over the filibuster, which has punctured the mythology surrounding it, particularly that it facilitates bipartisanship, when the truth is the opposite.

 So when Biden suggested in 2020 that he’d cajole Republicans into working with him, it seemed frustratingly oblivious to that intellectual progress.
 But that posture might also help create a route forward.

-As a creature of the Senate with obvious affection for the institution, Biden can continue to express a hope for bipartisan cooperation above all — while also suggesting that if it doesn’t materialize, Democrats may have to prioritize the survival of their agenda, and support reform for the good of the institution itself.
+As a creature of the Senate with obvious affection for the institution, Biden can continue to express a hope for bipartisan cooperation above all — while also suggesting that if it doesn’t materialize, Democrats might have to prioritize the survival of their agenda and support reform for the good of the institution itself.

 “Part of the reason Biden is going to be able to get this done is that he has enormous credibility on the matter,” Jentleson told me.
 “When he comes to the American people and says, ‘We have no choice but to do this,’ people will believe him.”